 Just think about the fanatical devotion to sports teams, religions, celebrities, Manolo’s—even countries!
 What business owner, political candidate or aspiring rock star doesn’t want that kind of brand loyalty?
+I do!

-Brands must also demonstrate how they solve problems
+Brands must demonstrate how they solve problems

-Most entrepreneurs say they didn’t start their business because they wanted to make money—they say started them because they saw a colossal problem and found a better way to solve it, like these companies:
+Most entrepreneurs say they didn’t start their business because they wanted to make money.
+They say started them because they saw a colossal problem and found a better way to solve it, like these companies: